 This article will highlight some interview body language tips- things about body language that you should keep in mind when attending a job interview.
 But why does it matter?

-People often say that we should not judge a book by its cover but unfortunately, that’s what the human mind is designed to do.
-The human mind tends to make as many decisions as it can based on minimal information.
+People say you shouldn’t judge a book by its cover.
+Yet, that’s exactly what the human mind does over and over.
+It also manifests in interview body language.
+The human mind tends to make as many decisions as it can be based on minimal information.
 This happens in almost all human interactions including a job interview.

 Sitting in the chair

 Avoid body language gestures that close you up such as crossing the arms and legs.
-Avoid erecting a barrier between you and the interviewer by placing a mug, book, laptop, etc. on the table between you and the interviewer.
+Avoid erecting a barrier between you and the interviewer.
+It’s usually done by placing a mug, book, laptop, etc. on the table between you and the interviewer.

-Scratching your face, neck and head should also be avoided because they usually send negative signals.
+Also, avoid scratching your face, neck, and head because these send negative signals.
 Do it only if have an itch that you badly want to get rid of.
-Try using the steeple gesture of the hands when you’re talking to give the impression that you’re confident and know what you’re talking about.
+Try using the steeple gesture of the hands when you’re talking.
+It gives the impression that you’re confident and know what you’re talking about.